Home

 Do Witches Go To Heaven?

 Well, "Heaven" was a Christian word for a mostly-Christian concept.
-Its refers to a literal, physical place up in the sky where Yahweh lives with Jesus and angels and all good Christians.
+Its refers to a literal, physical place up in the sky where Yahweh lives with Jesus and the apostles and all good Christians.

 So . . . no. Thank goodness!

-The Christians probably wouldn't want us, and we certainly don't want their idea of heaven.
+Most Christians wouldn't want us there with them, and we certainly don't want their idea of heaven.
 (Most of us are not impressed with Yahweh.)

 An Expansive Heaven